 - If they have any sponsorship deals

 All of these factors combine to give a scaled salary for the racer, and we will look at them in more detail below.
 There are other factors to consider, and it is important to consider all of them to gauge how much sim racers can realistically earn.
-But first, let us define a professional sim racer.
+But first, what makes a sim racer a professional?

 What Is A Professional Sim Racer?

 A professional sim racer is someone who gets paid to play sim racing games.
-There are no exams to sit and no tests to pass.
-To qualify as a professional sim racer, you just have to make some money through your sim racing.
+There are no exams to sit and no tests to pass, and to qualify as a professional sim racer, you just have to make some money through your sim racing.

-This can come via a range of different income streams, as we will discuss below, but it should also be noted that there is no lower or upper limit to the PayScale that makes you a professional sim racer.
-Some will get paid a small income, some even a side income alongside another job, while others may make much more than the average salary as well.
+This can come via a range of different income streams, as we will discuss below, but it should also be noted that there is no lower or upper limit to the amount of money you need to earn to be classed as a professional sim racer.
+Some will get paid a small income, some might make a side income alongside another job, while others may make much more than the average salary as well.